pudly/schmopera-hugo/content/articles/thestories-part-14.md

 > When I kept rebuffing him, he got angry and started asking why I had sabotaged him in this opera, and that everyone was soft on me for various reasons, and that I would never work again.

 After the final show, the cast and others went out for drinks and a party.
 I was talking to one of the chorus girls, and found out that she had been sleeping with this man.
 She was 19, clearly distraught about whatever situation he had put her in, and clearly not old enough to know exactly what she was doing.
-I also heard that he had slept with two other chorus girls, but I don’t know how old they were.
+I also heard that he had slept with two other chorus girls, but I don't know how old they were.

 That night, he was drunk and decided that I was fair game.
 He insisted that we go to the bathroom together and have sex.
 I kept laughing it off, but he was persistent to a point that it started to make me uncomfortable.
 He even put his hands down my shirt when I bent down at one point.
 I tried to keep the mood light, but I was not happy and I tried to get away from him.